harshallmall/djangoblog/README.md

 - Type `git add .` then `git commit -m 'commit to main'` and then `git push` in order to push the code to GitHub.
 - Make sure the site has the proper configurations to ensure that it is secure.
 - Utilize "certbot" or "Letsencrypt" to add SSL certificates to the site in order to make it secure via HTTPS.
+    - `sudo apt install certbot python3-certbot-nginx`
+    - `sudo nvim /etc/nginx/sites-available/example.com`
+    - Find your server_name line and edit as such: `server_name example.com www.example.com;`
+    - Add the following lines:
+      -
+    - `sudo certbot --nginx -d example.com -d www.example.com`
-- Below is a sample NGINX .conf file that will get one at least an 'A' grade on the website with "Qualys SSL Labs":
+- Below is a sample nginx.conf file that will get an 'A+' grade on the website with "Qualys SSL Labs":
 ```
   server {
   listen [::]:80;